Kariba Airport

 Kariba Airport (IATA: KAB, ICAO: FVKB) is an international airport serving Kariba, Mashonaland West Province, Zimbabwe.
 It is 4 km east of the town, and 13 km east of the Kariba Dam, the outlet of Lake Kariba.
 The Kariba non-directional beacon (Ident: KB) is 3.6 nmi west of the runway.

 There have been calls from local politicians and tourism businesses for the modest airport to be refurbished.

-Fastjet Zimbabwe have announced that they will be introducing scheduled services to Kariba Airport from both Harare and Victoria Falls, commencing in late March 2023.
+Fastjet Zimbabwe announced that they would be introducing scheduled services to Kariba Airport from both Harare and Victoria Falls, commencing in late March 2023.